aknoesen/q2lms/docs/USERGUIDE.md

 ## Question Management

+### Category Selection Interface (NEW in Phase 14)

+Phase 14 introduces a redesigned category selection interface with the following features:

+- **Full-width main area**: Replaces the old main-area category selection interface for better visibility and usability
+- **Multiselect controls**: Filter questions by topic, subtopic, and difficulty using intuitive dropdowns
+- **Live question count preview**: Instantly see how many questions match your selected filters
+- **Spacious layout**: Provides a more comfortable and efficient filtering experience compared to the previous cramped main-area category selection interface

+This interface appears in Step 2 of the new 3-step workflow and significantly improves the question selection process.

 ### Enhanced Question Interface

 **Complete Question Visibility**
 - **"Show All" Default**: See entire question bank without pagination barriers
 - **Comprehensive Overview**: Make informed decisions about question selection
-- **Category Selection**: Use the main-area category selection interface to focus on specific subject areas
+- **Topic Filtering**: Use main-area category selection interface to focus on specific subject areas
 - **Instant Statistics**: Key metrics displayed immediately upon database load

 **Streamlined Operation Modes**